igorwaw/web-advent/content/2015/09-travelling/index.md

 ('Tristram', 'Snowdin', 'Tambi', 'Faerun', 'Arbre', 'Straylight', 'Norrath', 'AlphaCentauri')
 ```

-## Possible optimizations
+## Possible optimisations

-* No need to store the length of every route, we only need to store it if it's shortest/longest then the previous ones.
+* No need to store the length of every route, we only need to store it if it's shorter/longer than the previous ones.
 * Every route has the same length in both directions, while the code generates all permutations.
 So, for
 the example data we check Dublin -> London -> Belfast and Belfast -> London -> Dublin.
 We could cut
 the problem size in half by filtering out those.

-Those improvements would only save a few hundreds bytes of RAM and have negligible effect on time (and I'm not even sure which
+Those improvements would only save a few hundred bytes of RAM and have negligible effect on time (and I'm not even sure which
-way - there's less computation but some extra comparisons) so I skipped the premature optimizations.
+way - there's less computation but some extra comparisons) so I skipped the premature optimisations.

 ## Code